 Ms. Ng Hwee Ling is the Chief Financial Officer of the Group.
 Ms Ng is responsible for overseeing the Group's financial and management accounting, and payroll matters.
 Prior to joining the Group, she was an Auditor with an international public accounting firm.
-Ms Ng is a Certified Public Accountant and holds a Bachelor of Accountancy degree (Hons) from the Nanyang Technological University, Singapore.
+Ms Ng is a member of the Institute of Singapore Chartered Accountants and holds a Bachelor of Accountancy degree (Hons) from the Nanyang Technological University, Singapore.

-The Board of Directors (the "Board") of Arion Entertainment Singapore Limited (formerly known as "Elektromotive Group Limited") (the "Company" and together with its subsidiary corporations, the "Group") recognises the significance of sound corporate governance in ensuring greater transparency, protecting the interests of its shareholders as well as strengthening investors' confidence in its management and financial reporting.
+The Board of Directors (the "Board") of Arion Entertainment Singapore Limited (the "Company") and together with its subsidiary corporations, the "Group") recognises the significance of sound corporate governance in ensuring greater transparency, protecting the interests of its shareholders as well as strengthening investors' confidence in its management and financial reporting.
 It is committed to maintaining a high standard of corporate governance within the Group based on which its operations, businesses and strategies are directed and controlled.

-This report describes the Company's corporate governance processes that were in place for the financial year ended 31 March 2017 ("FY 2017"), with specific reference made to the principles of the Code of Corporate Governance 2012 (the "Code"), and the disclosure guide developed by the Singapore Exchange Trading Limited (the "SGX-ST") in January 2015.
+This report describes the Company's corporate governance processes that were in place for the financial year ended 31 March 2018 ("FY 2018"), with specific reference made to the principles of Code of Corporate Governance 2012 (the "Code"), and the disclosure guide developed by the Singapore Exchange Securities Trading Limited ("SGX-ST") in January 2015.
 Where applicable, deviations from the Code are explained.